alex-r89/go-leetcode-framework/README.md

 A Go-based framework to make solving LeetCode problems easier.

-Adapted from [Tom on the Internet](https://www.youtube.com/@tomontheinternet) — check out his channel for great developer content and tutorials.
+Adapted from a video by [Tom on the Internet](https://www.youtube.com/watch?v=yKLTOQFcXsE)

 ---